Meet the Buns!

 At Blue Dot Acres, we follow consent principles for our bunnies, using the FRIES Consent Model to guide human-bunny interactions.

-🌿 I – Informed We keep our routines and rules consistent so the bunnies know what to expect.
+🌿 IInformed We can’t exactly inform the bunnies of what is going on but we try to keep our routines and rules consistent so the bunnies know what to expect.
 Predictability builds trust and helps them feel safe around humans.

-🌿 E – Enthusiastic Bunnies are naturally both curious and cautious, so enthusiasm can look different from one bunny to another.
+🌿 EEnthusiastic Bunnies are naturally both curious and cautious and enthusiasm can look different from one bunny to another.
 We provide ample opportunities for play, stimulation, and connection—beyond just human interaction—so that joining our activities is a true choice, not something done out of boredom or in search of rewards.
 This ensures that even our shy or protective bunnies feel just as valued and cared for as the more outgoing ones.

 Because we take a consent-based approach, we cannot guarantee that the bunnies will want to interact, be petted, or take treats—even from the kindest animal lovers.
 We hope you’ll respect their choices as they navigate their world as vulnerable little creatures.
 The more we humans are predictable and respectful, the friendlier and more social our bunnies become.